ardaergin/VBL/markdown_files/fill-in-the-study-information.md

 1. (Pre-requisites and Disqualifiers)[pre-requisites-and-disqualifiers]
 2. (Study URL and Survey Setup)[study-url-and-survey-setup]
     - Note: the URL setup is for **online studies only**.
 If you have a physical study, please do not enter your survey link during the study setup.

+Now you can continue with the next steps!
+Back to the overview.